Biswa96/TraceEvent/README.md

 makefile will be added soon.

+## Known issues

+* There are some logging format issue with the Event Providers from Explorer.exe.
+To view those use TraceLog.exe or TraceFmt.exe from Windows Driver Kit.
+Use event providers from Explorer.exe carefully.

 ## Further Readings

 * [Event Tracing for Windows (ETW)][5]
 * [Retrieving Event Data Using TDH][6]
+* [Configuring and Starting an Event Tracing Session][7]

 ## License